Ultimate Livonia Real Estate Investing Guide for 2026

 Housing

-The year-to-year home value appreciation percentage has been during the past 10 years.
-Throughout the state, the 10-year per annum average was .
-The decade’s average of yearly home appreciation throughout the US is .
+The yearly home value growth tempo has been through the last 10 years.
+The state's average over the recent 10 years was .
+The 10 year average of yearly housing appreciation throughout the United States is .

-Reviewing the rental housing market, Livonia has a median gross rent of .
-The median gross rent level throughout the state is , while the United States’ median gross rent is .
+In the rental property market, the median gross rent in Livonia is .
+The median gross rent level throughout the state is , while the United States' median gross rent is .

 Housing Quick Stats